pouchdb/pouchdb/docs/external.md

 ---
 layout: 2ColLeft
-title: External Projects
+title: Plugins and External Projects
 sidebar: nav.html
 ---

-A list of known plugins, tools and projects can be used with PouchDB.
+Below is a list of known plugins, tools and projects can be used with PouchDB.
 [Fork this page](https://github.com/pouchdb/pouchdb/blob/master/docs/external.md) to add your own!

 {% include anchor.html title="Plugins" hash="plugins" %}